Social exclusion: Unemployment

 The EU's EQUAL Community Initiative investigated ways to increase the inclusiveness of the labor market.
 Work on social exclusion more broadly is carried out through the Open Method of Coordination (OMC) among the Member State governments.
 The United Nations Sustainable Development Goal 10 is also an example of global initiatives aimed at promoting social inclusion for all by 2030.

 Religion

 Some religious traditions recommend excommunication of individuals said to deviate from religious teaching, and in some instances shunning by family members.
 Some religious organizations permit the censure of critics.

 Across societies, individuals and communities can be socially excluded on the basis of their religious beliefs.
 Social hostility against religious minorities and communal violence occur in areas where governments do not have policies restricting the religious practise of minorities.
 A study by the Pew Research Center on international religious freedom found that 61% of countries have social hostilities that tend to target religious minorities.
 The five highest social hostility scores were for Pakistan, India, Sri Lanka, Iraq, and Bangladesh.
 In 2015, Pew published that social hostilities declined in 2013, but harassment of Jews increased.

+"I h8 Jews", written in the sand on a New Jersey beach and texted to a group chat of high school students, led to a state investigation described in the New York Times.
+The article noted that "schools often treat bias incidents as one-offs, minimizing or even ignoring them", according to a 2019 report by the Southern Poverty Law Center.
+Anti-Jewish hate crimes in the US were the largest category of hate crimes between October 2023 and December 2023, at 971 crimes.
+The shift of anti-Jewish hate from fringe to mainstream has been described as 'normalization of antisemitism'.

+Parts of 2024 Summer Olympics opening ceremony were criticized by some people as divisive, due to singling out one particular religion (Christianity).